 Research results are published in a variety of ways, in international and Swedish scholarly journals, and as books in Swedish and English.
 The subject also strives to popularise and make research accessible to a wider public.

 Research in history is funded by a range of external and internal bodies, with a major financier being the Foundation for Baltic and East European Studies.
 Current research projects are presented on each researcher’s webpage.

-We are part of two graduate schools: the National Graduate School of History and the Baltic and East European Graduate School (BEEGS).
+We are part of two graduate schools: the National Graduate School of History External link, opens in new window. and the Baltic and East European Graduate School (BEEGS).